 membership on the sole basis of vocal excellence and performance.
 Upholding this standard has continuously distinguished us

 as a remarkably diverse and undeniably talented organization on campus.

 The members of the Sings perform all of their own arrangements and choreography, with an eclectic repertoire spanning the genres of contemporary pop, folk, R&B, musical theatre, alternative, and Dartmouth traditionals, among others.
 The group tours the nation annually, and has performed at various venues in cities such as Los Angeles, San Francisco, Honolulu, New York, Chicago, and Boston.

 While originally named after Stephen Colbert’s fictional Dartmouth a cappella group, The Sing Dynasty, the group abbreviated its name to The Sings in 2018.
 Later that year, the Sings released their second album, entitled “Convocation”, following the release of their first album, entitled “Ask Me About My Flannel”, in 2013.

 Each fall, offers of membership are extended to selected students following a competitive audition process.

-The Sings smile in delight after a wonderful performance at the Boston Children's Hospital!
-This show marked a terrific end to a memorable east coast tour with venues such as Barclay's Stadium, the U.S.S.
-Intrepid, the Dartmouth Clubs of Boston and N.Y., and the Bronx Calvary Hospital.
+The Sings smile in delight during a wonderful performance at the Windsor Castle!
+This show marked a terrific experience in the Sings' first ever international tour.
+While touring London, the Sings also performed in venues such as the Great Osmond Street Hospital, the Dartmouth Club of London, and the Royal Free Hospital.